wazuh/wazuh-docker/README.md

 This Docker container source files can be found in our [Wazuh Github repository](https://github.com/wazuh/wazuh).
 It includes both an OSSEC manager and an Elasticsearch single-node cluster, with Logstash and Kibana.
 You can find more information on how these components work together in our documentation.

-These Docker containers are based on "deviantony" dockerfiles which can be found at [https://github.com/deviantony/docker-elk] (https://github.com/deviantony/docker-elk), and "xetus-oss" dockerfiles, which can be found at [https://github.com/xetus-oss/docker-ossec-server](https://github.com/xetus-oss/docker-ossec-server).
-We created our own fork, which we test and maintain.
-Thank you Anthony Lapenna for your contribution to the community.

 ## Documentation